RichardMidnight/pi-safe/README.md

 V1.1.0 Added support for Manjaro and probably other Arch-based distros.

 v1.2.0 Cleaned up the code a lot, added "ignore_freespace_at_end", added erase (fat32, exfat, ntfs, ext4).

+v1.2.3 Cleaned up more code.
+Fixed bug in available-space on network-shares which halted backup.

+v1.2.4 Cleaned up more code.
+Backup with -y bypasses check_for_updates.

  # Tips